Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 To go on a safari in South Africa is also a special experience.
 On this tour, we will visit the nature reserve at Cape Point but a safari is not part of this program.
 If you want to combine this tour with a safari we offer a safari add-on.
-A must!
+See more below.

 South Africa is also a wonderful golf country.
-We offer you the possibility to combine this tour with a pre-trip with some of the best golf in the country.
+We offer you the possibility to combine this tour with some of the best golf in the country.

 We have written a lot about the South Africa and about wine touring in the region, what to do and what to expect.

 Here you can find more about travelling in South Africa.

 You can also find more information on South African wines on BKWine Magazine.

 We have made two photo galleries with pictures from previous trips to South Africa to give you a better feeling for what you will experience on this exceptional trip: